"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Methods

 \subsection{Scenario Setup: Dataset and AI Model}

-\rev{Given that our participants were lay people without AI expertise, we carefully selected a scenario, a dataset and an AI model that would allow them to meaningfully engage with fairness assessment without imposing excessive cognitive load.
-To ground the study in a concrete and high-stakes context, we chose a credit rating scenario, a decision-making domain that is both familiar to the general public and consequential in real life.}
+Given that our participants were lay stakeholders, we carefully selected a scenario, a dataset, and an AI model that would allow them to meaningfully engage with fairness assessment without imposing excessive cognitive load.
+To ground the study in a concrete, high-stakes context, we chose a credit rating scenario, a decision-making domain familiar to the public and consequential in real life.

-\rev{Within this scenario, we employed the German Credit Dataset \cite{dataset}, one of the most frequently used datasets in fairness research, including HCI studies \cite{10.1145/3613904.3642627, FairnessDatasetSurvey, pagano2023bias, de2025towards}.
+Within this scenario, we employed the German Credit Dataset \cite{dataset}, one of the most frequently used datasets in fairness research \cite{FairnessDatasetSurvey, de2025towards, pagano2023bias}, including HCI studies \cite{10.1145/3613904.3642627, earnfairness} where lay stakeholders need the ability to reflect on fairness in an understandable setting.
 This dataset presents a relatively simple binary classification task which classifies individuals as having ``Good Credit'' or ``Bad Credit''.
 It contains 1,000 instances and 20 features, including multiple legally protected and unprotected features, enabling us to observe participants' fairness assessment behavior while avoiding information overload.
 It includes two legally protected features (`Age' and `Gender' \cite{EUCharter2012}) and 18 unprotected features. `Age' was converted into a binary feature, with individuals under 25 categorized as the protected group through thresholding at 25 (i.e., $\text{age} < 25$ and $\text{age} \geq 25$ \cite{FairnessDatasetSurvey, 4909197, 10.1145/3287560.3287589}). `Gender' was extracted from the `personal status and gender' feature, designating `female' as the protected group \cite{FairnessDatasetSurvey}.
 Sometimes, `Foreign Worker' is treated as a sensitive feature in the credit context \cite{4909197, 10.1145/3287560.3287589} because it can indirectly reveal legally protected features like race, but we did not specifically call it out in our study, leaving our participants to decide on its significance.
-The unprotected features were grouped into at most four distinct categories to avoid data sparsity, while numerical features were divided into up to four bins as needed.}
+The unprotected features were grouped into at most four distinct categories to avoid data sparsity, while numerical features were divided into up to four bins as needed.
+Appendix~\ref{app:german_credit_features} provides detailed descriptions of each of the 20 features that participants could refer to, based on the original dataset documentation \cite{dataset, FairnessDatasetSurvey}.